 Insurance is something that every business needs.
-However, there are a lot of different types of insurance out there, making it difficult for businesses to know whether they’re adequately protected or not.
+However, there are a lot of different types of insurance out there, making it difficult for businesses to know whether they’re adequately protected or not, tradesmen for example can compare tradesmen insurance quotes here.
 One type of insurance you’ll definitely want to invest in if you own large, expensive equipment is building machinery insurance.

 What is building machinery insurance?